Hector V. Pazos, P.E.

 FORENSIC

-PDHENGINEER AS PART OF THE CONTINUED EDUCATION FOR ENGINEERS PROGRAM
+OFFERED BY PDHENGINEER AS PART OF THE

-TITLED: "ACCIDENT RECONSTRUCTION IN THE MARINE, BOATING AND OFFSHORE
+IN THE MARINE, BOATING AND OFFSHORE OIL

-OIL FIELDS":
+FIELDS":

 CASE